zeronetscript/universal_p2p/README.md

 considerations:

+why not use magnet?
-magnet provides a universal URI already, but not all p2p use it, and our agent needs different backend for different protocol,
+magnet provides a universal URI for different p2p protocol already, but not all p2p use it, so I'd prefer a simple way.

+security?
+one site should only view/control p2p content of itself, but universal_p2p can not knows which site current stream request from .
+I think any site should ask universal_p2p for a token (for example, access http://127.0.0.1:8888/get_token) and access/control p2p content with this token.but this is not straightforward for simple usage. so currently only expose "stream" , all GC controlled by universal_p2p.

+another problem is that universal_p2p should track all site usage ,but request is made from client browser,not site itself. so there is no way to tell which resource the site belongs to.this problem left as open.